abstractmath.org

 It is an observable fact that when mathematicians argue about whether some proposition is correct, they may argue heatedly for awhile but eventually the argument comes to an abrupt and total end: One party realizes that they have made a mistake, or both parties realize they had different definitions for one of the concepts they were arguing about.

-Arguments among specialists in (say) literature or history are not like that such arguments can and do go on for the lifetime of the participants.
-In saying this, I am not dissing literature or history.
-Well, not very much.
+Arguments among specialists in (say) literature or history are not like that - such arguments can and do go on for the lifetime of the participants.